Indiana Hoosiers Logo

 Indiana Hoosiers Logo History

-The monogram, which served as a prototype for the current Indiana Hoosiers emblem, has been the calling card of Indiana University Bloomington for over a century.
-Its earliest version is presented in the 1898 Arbutus magazine in the Athletics section.
+The monogram, which served as a prototype for the current Indiana Hoosiers emblem, has been Indiana University Bloomington’s calling card for over a century.
+Its earliest version appears in the 1898 Arbutus magazine, in the Athletics section.
 The drawing is credited to Claude McDonald Hamilton, a university graduate, Arbutus editor, and member of the IU football team.
 However, it is unknown whether he created the monogram himself or copied it from another source.

 What is Indiana Hoosiers?

-The Indiana Hoosiers is a sports department uniting 24 student teams of Indiana University in Bloomington.
+The Indiana Hoosiers is a sports department that unites 24 student teams at Indiana University in Bloomington.
 They compete in NCAA Division I and are members of the Big Ten Conference.
 The team has won 24 National Collegiate Athletic Association championships, one AIAW championship, and numerous individual victories.

 1976 – 1981